BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   then `ros2 node list | grep -i rtabmap` to confirm clean BEFORE relaunching.
 ALWAYS ensure only one instance.

-### THE FIX TO TRY NEXT TIME (cold-prep this properly before rig-on)
+### THE FIX TO TRY NEXT TIME (cold-prep this properly before rig-on)  [REVISED 2026-08-20]
-Primary fix = publish the missing static transform, in its own terminal, BEFORE launching:
+The TF EXISTS but is unreliable (see root cause (a)).
+So the fix order is:
+  STEP 0 — SEE THE TREE FIRST: `ros2 run tf2_tools view_frames` then `cat ~/frames.gv`.
+    Determine whether lidar<->imu is present-but-stale, or double-published/conflicting.
+    This decides which fix is correct and AVOIDS the conflict trap (q366927).
+Do NOT skip.
+  FIX 1 (cheapest, try first) — `always_check_imu_tf:=false` on the launch.
+The RTAB warning
+    itself suggests this; our stamps are valid host-time and the transform is ~static, so re-checking it per IMU message is what throws the extrapolation error.
+One argument.
+  FIX 2 (if a static TF is actually needed) — publish it with the CORRECT value, NOT zeros:
+    ros2 run tf2_ros static_transform_publisher \
+        -0.007698 -0.014655 0.00667 0 0 0 unilidar_lidar unilidar_imu
+    (authoritative lidar->imu transform, unilidar_sdk2 README + glim#248; identity rotation.
-    ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 unilidar_lidar unilidar_imu
+     *** C2 CORRECTION: the old note said "0 0 0 0 0 0 / co-located, fine approximation" —
-  (args: x y z yaw pitch roll parent child. `0 0 0 0 0 0` = treat IMU as co-located with
-   LiDAR — a fine approximation for a compact unit; refine with the L2's real IMU→LiDAR offset from Unitree docs if available.)
+     that was WRONG.
+Use the real offset above. ***) BUT only after STEP 0 confirms it won't conflict with the driver's existing broadcast;
+    if it would, DISABLE the driver's in-callback TF first (or use FIX 1 instead).
+  FIX 3 (fallback) — imu_filter_madgwick republishing a clean /rtabmap/imu at steady rate
+    (canonical per RTAB author + depthai#1147); may also dodge the half-rate/timing issue.
-Then relaunch RTAB (single instance) with imu_topic and deskewing:=false.
+Then relaunch RTAB (single instance) with imu_topic.
+Pass criterion: node-pose yaw spread matches the physical pan (vs the ~8x under-count).
+This is a focused cold-prepped task, NOT live improvisation.
-If error #1 (`_stabilized`) persists, the deeper fix is to set the RTAB parameter `always_check_imu_tf:=false` (the error message itself suggests this) and/or provide an explicit `fixed_frame_id`.
-This needs cold research in the rtabmap_odom docs — it is a TF-plumbing task deserving its own focused, cold-prepped session, NOT live improvisation.

 ### HONEST RECOMMENDATION
 LiDAR-ONLY maps are already EXCELLENT (16mm precision).
 The IMU is a nice-to-have for